- GPA: Top 10% of your class

 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

-This institution strives to magnify the entrepreneurial spirit common to many scholars in the surrounding area, but not in not in the traditional Silicon Valley sense.
-In fact, CMC seeks to foster students who seek to pursue an understanding, advancement, and innovation of studies in economics, government, and public affairs – and all while meeting 100% of demonstrated financial need.
-As its school missions alludes to, CMC is a powerhouse of public policy education, substantiated by over 10 different research entities at the college.
+This institution strives to magnify the entrepreneurial spirit common to many scholars in the surrounding area, but not in the traditional Silicon Valley sense.
+In fact, CMC seeks to foster students who want to pursue an understanding, advancement, and innovation of studies in economics, government, and public affairs — all while meeting 100% of demonstrated financial need.
+As its mission alludes to, Claremont McKenna College is a powerhouse of public policy education, substantiated by over 10 different research entities at the college.

-Applicants to CMC are evaluated on the basis of t the courses they have taken, their grades earned, their class rank (if available), and counselor and teacher recommendations.
+Applicants to CMC are evaluated on the basis of the courses they have taken, their grades earned, their class rank (if available), and counselor and teacher recommendations.
 Competitive candidates for successful admission pursue the most demanding course work possible, receive strong grades, and are highly regarded by their teachers and counselors.

 The average GPA at CMC ranges from a 3.95 to a 4.0, making it among the most competitive colleges in the country.
-To be safe, you should aim for the 75th percentile SAT Score, 2290, with a 33 ACT and a 3.96 GPA or higher to be above average.
+To be safe, you should aim for the 75th percentile SAT Score (2290) with a 33 ACT and a 3.96 GPA or higher to be above average.

 What influenced you the most in your decision to apply to CMC?
 Please limit your response to no more than 200 words.

-This classic “why us” prompt requires you to have already thoroughly researched CMC so that you are able to clearly articulate (remember, less than 200 words) why you are applying there in the first place.
-Take the time to peruse the website and its numerous links so that you can explore CMS’s specific fields of study/programs that interest you, the precise extracurricular activities you might harmonize with, and much more importantly (and subtly), if the campus culture and unique mission statement is something that resonates with your personal ideology, and why.
+This classic “Why us?” prompt requires you to have already thoroughly researched the college so that you are able to clearly articulate (remember, less than 200 words) why you are applying there in the first place.
+Take the time to peruse the website and its numerous links so that you can explore CMC’s specific fields of study/programs that interest you, the precise extracurricular activities you might harmonize with, and much more importantly (and subtly), if the campus culture and unique mission statement is something that resonates with your personal ideology, and why.

 Moreover, no admissions officer is that gullible, and they will definitely not give a second thought to an essay that can easily be replicated by another applicant.
-Next, by becoming too friendly with copy and paste, you run the risk of submitting essay contents that are not accurate to the school you are applying to.
+Next, by becoming too friendly with copy and paste, you run the risk of submitting essay content that is not relevant to the school you are applying to.
 This could materialize in the form of an incorrect school mascot, team colors, or any significant people you make reference to — which, needless to say, will not be to your advantage in the eyes of your reader.

-Then, you could mention how CMC’s wide diversity in the executive-level background of its government faculty would allow you to have 1-on-1 discussions with professors who have either worked for the UN, the World Bank, the military, etc. The 15-20 person class size would ensure that you could contribute to in-class discussions about legislative creation and the ideological systems driving them across various countries, which is necessary for you to best comprehend the material.
+Then, you could mention how CMC’s wide diversity in the executive-level background of its government faculty would allow you to have 1-on-1 discussions with professors who have either worked for the UN, the World Bank, the military, etc. The small class size would ensure that you could contribute to in-class discussions about legislative creation and the ideological systems driving them across various countries, which is necessary for you to best comprehend the material.

 We at CollegeVine sincerely wish you the best as you complete your application for Claremont McKenna College.
 Best of luck in your writing!